 Just as scary as I remember.
 Luckily this is the part of the chute we portage.
 Whew.

-Named after Billy Barker, the miner who unearthed a motherlode of gold on Williams Creek back in 1862, Barkerville provides tourists a sneak peak of what life was like in a frontier gold rush town back in the 1870s.
-Street entrepreneurs walk around in period costumes, you feel like you've gone back in time to a place that actually swelled to a huge population, second largest city west of Chicago and north of San Francisco!
-Bustling Barkerville faded after the gold rush only to be reincarnated so visitors could experience the past.
-Pencil it into your itinerary, as it's really worth going and having a look.
+Barkerville was named after Billy Barker, the miner who unearthed a motherlode of gold on Williams Creek back in 1862, Barkerville provides tourists a sneak peak of what life was like in a frontier gold rush town back in the 1870s.
+Street entrepreneurs walk around in period costumes, you feel like you've gone back in time to a place that actually swelled to a huge population,

 Wet, Miserable but Exhilerating